"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “I already prepared three cups.”
 The young secretary slid the tray onto the desk and left again.

 The three chunky espresso cups formed a triangle, and in its middle was a bowl steeped with sugar cubes.
 Basia dropped three into her cup and Kulski took two.
-It made Jay worry how bad the coffee really was, and unintentionally watched the Director stir her spoon.
+It made Jay worry how bad the coffee really was.

 “You look at me curiously, Agent Porter,” she said.